knative-extensions/security-guard/cmd/guard-rproxy/README.md

 1. As a sidecar while deploying a Kubernetes microservice.
 This is the recommended mode of operation and offers both client request monitoring and control and microservice pod monitoring and control.

-1. As a standalone exposed Pod protecting an unexposed microservice.
+1. As a standalone exposed microservice protecting a second, unexposed microservice.
 This mode is simple to try out.
 It offers client request monitoring and control but does not offer microservice pod monitoring and control.

 ## Environment Variables